-Importantly,~\eqref{e:zs} and~\eqref{e:nls} depend on the parameter $\ep$.
-Letting $\epsilon \downarrow 0$ in~\eqref{e:nls} is referred to as a semiclassical limit since it allows one to establish a connection between quantum and classical mechanics \cite{Messiah}.
+Importantly,~\eqref{e:zs} and~\eqref{e:nls} depend on the semiclassical parameter $\ep$.
+Letting $\ep \downarrow 0$ in~\eqref{e:nls} is referred to as the ``semiclassical limit'' since it allows one to establish a connection between quantum and classical mechanics~\cite{Messiah}.
 Similar phenomena occur in physical applications when dispersive effects are weak compared to nonlinear ones.
 These situations, referred to as small dispersion limits, can produce a wide variety of physical effects such as supercontinuum generation, dispersive shocks and wave turbulence, to name a few (e.g., see \cite{az2014, DudleyTaylor, elhoefer, onoratoosborne, randoux2014, solli, Whitham, ZabuskyKruskal, zakharov2009} and references therein).
 Semiclassical, or small dispersion, limits are also of mathematical interest.
 Solutions to equations such as focusing NLS have rich structure which becomes more evident as the semiclassical parameter tends to zero.
-As a result, much effort has been devoted to calculating the time evolution of solutions in the semiclassical limit (e.g., see \cite{bertolatovbis, deiftmclaughlin, pre2017deng, elkhamistovbis, jenkins2013, KMM2003, LaxLevermore, lyngmiller, millerkamvissis1998, trillo2018naturephoton, TVZ2004, tvz2006} and references therein).
+As a result, much effort has been devoted to the analysis of integrable nonlinear evolution equations in the semiclassical limit (e.g., see \cite{bertolatovbis, DVZ, deiftmclaughlin, pre2017deng, elkhamistovbis, jenkins2013, KMM2003, LaxLevermore, lyngmiller, millerkamvissis1998, trillo2018naturephoton, TVZ2004, tvz2006} and references therein).